nuprl/TypeWeaver/README.md

 - `build`: build the containers

+- `build-nocontainers`: build the project, without containers

-- `full`: run the full experiments
+- `all`: run everything

+- `predict-all`: run type prediction for all systems

+- `weave-all`: run type weaving for all systems

+- `typecheck-all`: run type checking for all systems

+- `predict`, `weave`, `typecheck`: run type prediction, type weaving, or type checking, for the system specified by the `ENGINE` variable

+- `csv`: generate summary CSVs

 ## Makefile Variables

+### Engine

+When running `make predict`, `make weave`, or `make typecheck`, the `ENGINE` variable must be provided, e.g.:

+    make predict ENGINE=DeepTyper

+This will run type prediction for DeepTyper and no other system.

+`ENGINE` must be one of: `DeepTyper`, `LambdaNet`, or `InCoder`.

 ### No GPU

-Setting this variable will skip the InCoder experiments, which require a GPU.
+Setting this variable will skip the InCoder experiments, which require a GPU:

-    make NOGPU=true full
+    make NOGPU=true all

 ### Number of processors

-By default, `make full` will use all available processors on the machine.
+By default, `make all` will use all available processors on the machine.
 This can be configured:

-    make NPROC=8 full
+    make NPROC=8 all

 The other targets only use a single processor.